bitcoin-unlimited/BUwiki/wally/faq.md

  - Very easy to use friendly human interface.
  - Useful everyday features such as multiple accounts and the splitting of bills.
  - Support of multiple local (fiat) currencies.
+ - Simplified Payment Validation (SPV) support ensures rapid transaction execution.
- - Wally's ground breaking "Identity" feature provides ultra secure logins and idenity information to supported sites on devices such as PCs, laptops, and tablets.
+ - Ground breaking "Identity" feature uses your Wally wallet to securely login to supported websites on other devices such as PCs, laptops, tablets, and your wallet device.
+At the same time you log in, you can automatically pass additional selected information such as your address and telephone number to these websites.

 ## Can you give a SUMMARY OVERVIEW of the Wally Wallet?
 Yes.
 The Wally Wallet is a cryptocurrency wallet whose design center is ease of use, simplicity, and useful features.
 At this point in time, it supports bitcoin cash and also allows you to specify amounts in local currencies.
 Wally's main screen is used for 90% of what you do with a wallet: sending, receiving, and showing account balances.
 Wally offers multiple accounts, multiple local currencies, a unique "identity" feature that provides ultra secure logins and information to internet sites, and other helpful  features.